Professor at Department of Psychology, University of Geneva

 Current ResearchKlaus Scherer's major research interest is the further theoretical development and empirical test of his Component Process Model of Emotion (CPM), specifically the modeling of appraisal-driven processes of motor expression and physiological reaction patterns, as well as the reflection of these processes in subjective experience.
 Other major research foci consist of the study of the expression of affect in voice and speech and applied emotion research.
 Cross-cultural research also constitutes an important aspect of his work.
 See also PROPEREMO: Production and perception of emotion: An affective sciences approach

 Scherer, K. R., Meuleman, B. (In Press) Human emotion experiences can be predicted on theoretical grounds: Evidence from verbal labeling.
 PLoS ONE 8(3), .

 Moors, A, Scherer, K. R. (2013) The role of appraisal in emotion.
 In M. Robinson, E. Watkins, & E. Harmon-Jones (Eds.), Handbook of cognition and emotion Guilford Press New York , 135-155.

 Moors, A, Ellsworth, P., Scherer, K. R., Frijda, N. H. (2013) Appraisal theories of emotion: State of the art and future development.
 Emotion Review 5, 119-124.

 Schlegel, K., Grandjean, D., Scherer, K. R. (In Press) Introducing the Geneva Emotion Recognition Test: An example of Rasch-based test development..
 Psychological Assessment , .

 Gentsch, K., Grandjean, D., Scherer, K. R. (2013) Coherence explored between emotion components: Evidence from event-related potentials and facial electromyography.
-Manuscript accepted for publication , .
+Biological Psychology , .